 Members of the Board of Directors are elected by the General Shareholders Meeting.
-The Charter provides that the Board of Directors shall consist of nine members.
-Members are elected by cumulative voting (whereby the number of votes a Shareholder has is equal to the number of fully paid shares of which he is the holder multiplied by the number of directors being elected at a meeting of Shareholders).
+The Charter provides that the Board of Directors shall comprise eight or nine members of which, unless otherwise decided at a General Shareholders Meeting, two shall be nominated by SK, two shall be nominated by BAE, one shall be the Chief Executive Officer and at least three shall be independent.
+Members are elected by cumulative voting (whereby the number of votes a Shareholder has is equal to the number of fully paid shares of which he is the holder multiplied by the number of directors being elected at a meeting of Shareholders) for a one-year term.
 A Shareholder has the right to give all such votes fully for one candidate or to distribute votes among several candidates for membership of the Board of Directors.
 Candidates who receive a majority of votes are considered to be elected to the Board of Directors.
 If two or more candidates gain an equal number of votes, then additional cumulative voting is carried out with regard to such candidates.
-The term of office of the Board of Directors shall be determined by a decision of the General Shareholders' Meeting but must not be less than two years.
 Members may be re-elected for an unlimited number of times.
-The chair of the Board of Directors is nominated for election at a General Shareholders Meeting by the largest shareholder of the Company (provided that, at the time of selection, such shareholder has at least 30% of the share capital of the Company) from among its representatives on the Board of Directors.
-The Charter and the Corporate Governance Code requires that at least one third of the Board of Directors be independent and, consequently, the Board of Directors must consider the criteria of "independence" set forth therein in presenting any nominations of independent non-executive directors to shareholders
+The chair of the Board of Directors is elected from among its members, which are nominated by SK, by the General Shareholders Meeting.
+Pursuant to the Corporate Governance Code, the chair must meet the criteria of independence unless the Board of Directors satisfies itself that there are appropriate mitigating measures in place providing it with a sufficient degree of independence and allowing it to properly discharge its functions in the interest of all shareholders and other stakeholders in the Company.
+The Corporate Governance Code requires that at least one third of the Board of Directors be independent (including the Chair).

-In accordance with the Charter, the quorum required for a duly convened meeting of the Board of Directors is all the then elected members of the Board of Directors or, at a second-adjourned meeting, no less than seven members.
+In accordance with the Charter, the quorum required for a duly convened meeting of the Board of Directors is all the then elected members of the Board of Directors.

 Each member of the Board of Directors has one vote.
-The decisions of the Board of Directors are made by a simple majority of those members present at the meeting of the Board of Directors or participating remotely.
+The decisions of the Board of Directors are made by a simple majority of those members present at the meeting of the Board of Directors (or participating remotely).

-The General Shareholders Meeting has the right to remove members of the Board of Directors prior to the expiry of their term in office.
+The General Shareholders Meeting has the right of early termination with respect to the powers of any or all members of the Board of Directors.